| Title: | Calculate Distance Measures for DataFrames |

 plot_title |

-This function takes a dataframe and a factor in input, and returns a matrix with the Hamming distances about it.
+This function takes a dataframe and a variable or variables (two or more) in input, and returns a matrix or matrices (two or more) with the Hamming distances about the factors inside them.
+You can also select "index" to calculate the Hamming distances between each row.

-chamming( dataset, formula, plot = TRUE, plot_title = "Hamming Distance Between Groups" )
+chamming( dataset, formula, plot = TRUE, plot_title = "Hamming Distance Between Groups", min_group_size = 3 )chamming( dataset, formula, plot = TRUE, plot_title = "Hamming Distance Between Groups", min_group_size = 3 )

 dataset |